What happens when you plan a spontaneous camping trip in the Similkameen valley with your best friend? Awesome things.

 When we got to the campground we first set up our tarp over our picnic table, in case we still got some rain.
 We did a pretty bad job at it, but we made it work.
 We also made use of some of the logs that were neatly arranged near to our campsite and taught ourselves how to chop wood (we didn’t do a good job).
 To see us struggle with these two tasks you can check out my youtube channel, which incorporates an epic time lapse of us putting up the massive tarp.
 But here’s some pictures of the end result and our campsite.

-After our first night, we set out the next day to drive to Apex Mountain for a hike.
+After our first night, we set out the next day to drive to Apex Mountain for our first hike in the Similkameen area.
 Getting here is super simple too!
 An easy way to go about this is to first put in Apex Mountain Resort into a GPS or Google maps.
 This will take you to the main area, and from there you can continue driving to find the parking lot to the trails.
 From Ashnola Rd you would take highway 3 into Keremeos and then merge onto highway 3A heading North, and then turn onto Green Mountain Rd.

 Our intention was to hike up Apex mountain, but as we got to one turn at the beginning of the trail, there was scary red paint on a large boulder which read “NO PUBLIC ENTRY”.
 For two young girls in a seemingly deserted area (I imagine the place is only busy during the winter months as it is a ski resort), we decided it was best to opt for the other trail adjacent to Apex mountain—Mount Riordan.